nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list tutorials
+1. User requests to list tutorials.
-2. AddressBook shows a list of tutorials
+2. SETA shows a list of tutorials.

     Use case ends.